- File photo | Credit Inc.Opens in new window

 The following are various definitions of Bureaucracy as defined by prominent scholars:

-Stillman defines bureaucracy as “the structure and personnel of organizations, rooted in law, that collectively function as the core system of U.S. government and that both determines and carries out public policies using a high degree of specialized expertise.”
+Bureaucracy is the structure and personnel of organizations, rooted in law, that collectively function as the core system of U.S. government and that both determines and carries out public policies using a high degree of specialized expertise.

 In this definition the bureaucratic format is likened to hierarchical structure which is used to coordinate the works in large-scale organizations.